 Interested?
 In me? . . .umm. . .why?

 I'm Leader and Co-Founder of the Anti-Cliche and Mary-Sue Elimination Society, which is just as insane as it sounds.
-My biggest project on here is Witches Wizards Shadows and Souls which I finished back in 2008.
-The sequel was stranded in the lobby of development hell for a very long time before I came back to it, but now its being posted slowly and surely.
+My biggest projects on here are Witches, Wizards, Shadows and Souls and it's sequel Magic, Monsters, Dominions and Destiny.

 So far as reading goes, I'm a lot more selective with fanfiction than I was when I first started.
 This is mostly due to my long fought for, well earned, Masters degree, in which I was essentially taught how to be a professional editor.
 I can't shut my inner critic off now, and I'm much more difficult to please than I was back in ye olden times.
 This is also why I rarely review - I'm a very honest critic and a lot of people here don't appreciate it.
 So I keep my opinions largely to myself.
 I have a few types of fanfiction that I have a weakness for, and its these you will often find me pawing through for a good read.